bigdataage/ChIPseqReadsDensity/README.md

 # Nucleosome
-##All my source codes about everything of  nucleosome.
+##All my source codes about the everything of  nucleosomes.